Blog

 on the

-As outlined in the first blog of this series (‘Implementing Oracy – Exploring the Why’), great consideration was given to contextual factors relevant to implementing oracy in our setting.
+As outlined in the first blog of this series (‘Implementing Oracy – Exploring the Why’), great consideration was given to contextual factors relevant to implementing oral communication in our setting.
 This preparation gave a clear and cohesive purpose for oracy to be introduced at Southfields Community Primary School.
 Once the ‘why’ was established, the next phase was to consider the ‘how’.

 Providing a rich language experience for children of a disadvantaged area in Coventry has the potential to improve learning, life skills and overall prospects.
 This vision was immediately agreed upon.